 Lynelle Chauncey Zelnar, Executive Director and Founder Lynelle stepped up to the plate to spearhead this needed outreach in October 2003.
 Her efforts began with the gathering of a few boxes of items consisting of Gatorade, snacks, magazines, hygiene products, etc. along with a few letters to send to the initial three soldiers whose names she obtained from a local family.

-Lynelle then contacted the owners of The Oasis Coffee House to try to gather more supplies and letters of encouragement for the three soldiers.
+Lynelle then contacted her friends and others to try to gather more supplies and letters of encouragement for the three soldiers.
 Her commitment prompted a few local teachers to start a letter writing campaign.
 It also brought in additional items to package and ship than she initially expected.

 Through the years, it’s amazing to see how Lynelle’s ambition to help encourage soldiers has turned into such a flourishing and nationally known organization with businesses, corporations, religious groups, schools (from daycares to colleges), and individuals from all over the United States contributing to this mission.

 The response from our troops is why we do what we do!